-When it comes to setting and achieving health and fitness related goals, it helps to have a holistic view of how our bodies are performing, from workout routines to our daily activity.
+When it comes to setting and achieving fitness goals, it helps to have a holistic view of how your body is performing, from workout routines to other daily activities.
 From this big picture, we’re able to see progress, identify areas for improvement, and garner a better understanding of what impact our daily routine has on our health and fitness.

 Continuous wrist-based heart rate in a nutshell

 - Measures heart rate from your wrist at regular intervals, day and night

 - Automatically captures high-intensity activity and tracks burned calories

 - Records highest and lowest daily heart rates

 Introducing continuous heart rate measurement

 Continuous heart rate measurement enables a comprehensive 24/7 activity tracking.

 While the 3D accelerometer based activity tracking is a reliable indication of your activity levels, there are times when your heart rate readings will better indicate the intensity of your activity.